Luis-Marins/DotFiles/README.md

 - wl-clipboard (command-line copy/paste utilities for Wayland)
 - zsh (a very advanced and programmable command interpreter (shell) for UNIX)
 - starship (customizable costucross-shell prompt)
+- man-db (A utility for reading man pages)

 # Font packages for compatibility with NerdFonts (pacman)
 - noto-fonts